coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 		Gson gson = new Gson();

-		//get json object from the json string
+		//get JSON object from the JSON string
 		JsonObject coderollsJsonObject = gson.fromJson(jsonString, JsonObject.class);

 		//now we can access the values
 		String name = coderollsJsonObject.get("name").getAsString();
 		System.out.println("Name: "+name+"\n");

-		//we can get the JSON object present as value of any key in the parent JSON JsonObject addressJsonObject = coderollsJsonObject.get("address").getAsJsonObject();
+		//we can get the JSON object present as the value of any key in the parent JSON JsonObject addressJsonObject = coderollsJsonObject.get("address").getAsJsonObject();

 		//access the values of the addressJSONObject